-- Your programme has Designated Essential Units (DEUs) which you must pass to gain the award you seek; even marginal failure in these units cannot be condoned. - Your programme is divided into stages, but does NOT have Stage Required Units (SRUs) that must be passed before being permitted to progress to the next stage.
-This means that, if you are required to undertake supplementary assessment, it will only have to be completed before the end of the programme.
-You must also never break one of the persistent generic rules. - Your programme has units that constitute the Taught Stage(s) Credits in a separate phase before the period in which you will do the Dissertation/Project type unit(s), as indicated in the table showing the structure of your programme. - Should you fail to qualify for the award of the degree of Master, you may be considered for the award of a related Postgraduate Diploma or Postgraduate Certificate (subject to your having met the requirements for one of those awards).
+- Your programme does not have any Designated Essential Units (DEUs). - Your programme is divided into stages and follows the general principle that all stage assessment must be successfully completed before progression to the next stage is permitted.
+This means that, if you are required to undertake supplementary assessment, you will have to do so before you can progress further.
+You must also never break one of the persistent generic rules. - Your programme has units that constitute the Taught Stage(s) Credits in a separate phase before the period in which you will do the Dissertation/Project type unit(s), as indicated in the table at the end of this section.
+The Programme Progression Requirement to get from the taught phase to the Dissertation/Project phase is 40%. - Should you fail to qualify for the award of the degree of Master, you may be considered for the award of a related Postgraduate Diploma (subject to your having met the requirements for that award).